Can one person really make a difference?

 - International Day of Commemoration and Dignity of the Victims of the Crime of Genocide and of the Prevention of this Crime, December 9

 5. Support the VHEC

 - Become a VHEC Member.
 Becoming a member of the VHEC (or renewing your membership) supports Holocaust-based anti-racism education that makes a difference in your community.

 - Donate to the VHEC.
-Whether it’s a one-time donation, a monthly contribution or a legacy endowment gift, supporting the work of the Vancouver Holocaust Education Centre helps empower young people in your community to become engaged citizens.
+Whether it’s a one-time donation, a monthly contribution or a legacy endowment gift, supporting the work of the VHEC helps empower young people in your community to become engaged citizens.